niftynei/lightning-rfc/02-peer-protocol.md

   - MUST set `funding_feerate_perkw` to the feerate for this transaction
   - MUST ensure `temporary_channel_id` is unique from any other channel ID with the same peer.
+  - if is accepting a `option_will_fund` offer from the peer's `node_announcement`:
+    - MUST set `requested_sats` to the amount of sats they are requesting the peer contribute to the channel in their `funding_satoshi`
+    - MUST set `blockheight` to the initial blockheight to be used for the commitment transaction accepter's CSV encumbrance

 The receiving node:
   - MAY fail the negotiation if:
     - the `locktime` is unacceptable
     - the `funding_feerate_per_kw` is unacceptable
+    - if the `option_will_fund` tlv is present and:
+        - the `blockheight` is considered too far in the past or future

 #### Rationale
 `channel_id` for the `open_channel2` MUST be derived using a zero-d out